xyzpw/scicalc/README.md

 python3 calculator.py
 ```
 # functions & constants
+##### Note: the `round` function uses Bankers Rounding method to avoid confusion.
+Python by default uses this method

-Comes with multiple functions and constants. <br>
+Comes with multiple functions and constants. <br> <br>

-Examples of some functions:
+Here is an example of a couple:
 ```python
 distance(10, 'in', 'cm') # 25.4 cm
 mass(50, 'kg', 'lb') # 110 pounds